ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 6. Click **Builds** > **Image Streams** in the navigation.

-7. Click the `simple-guestbook` image stream.
+7. Click the `guestbook` image stream.

 8. Click the **History** menu.
 If you only see one entry listed here, it means OpenShift hasn't imported your new image yet.
 Wait a few minutes and refresh the page.
 Eventually you should see a second entry, indicating that a new version of this image stream tag has been imported.
+This can take some time as the default frequency for importing is 15 minutes.

 9. Return to the Developer perspective.

 10. View the guestbook in the browser again.
 If you still have the tab open, go there.
-If not, click the Route again from the `simple-guestbook` Deployment.
+If not, click the Route again from the `guestbook` Deployment.
 You should see your new title on this page!
 OpenShift imported the new version of our image, and since the Deployment points to the image stream, it began running this new version as well.

 # Guestbook storage
 1. From the guestbook in the browser, click the `/info` link beneath the input box.
 This is an information endpoint for the guestbook.
 Notice that it says "In-memory datastore (not redis)".
 Currently, we have only deployed the guestbook web front end, so it is using in-memory datastore to keep track of the entries.
 This is not very resilient, however, because any update or even a restart of the Pod will cause the entries to be lost.
 But let's confirm this.

-2. Return to the OpenShift web console and click the **Overview** tab for the `simple-guestbook` Deployment.
+2. Return to the OpenShift web console and click the **Overview** tab for the `guestbook` Deployment.

 3. At the top, you should see a visual indicator of how many Pods are running.
 It should say one.
 Click the down arrow next to that graphic.
 After it reaches zero, click the up arrow to create one Pod again.
 This is just a quick way to recreate the Pod for the Deployment.

 4. Now return to the guestbook application in the browser by clicking the Route location again.
 You should see that your previous entries appear no more.

+# Delete the guestbook
+In order to deploy a more complex version of the guestbook, delete this simple version.

+1. From the Topology view, click the `guestbook-app` application.
+This is the light gray circle that surrounds the `guestbook` Deployment.

+2. Click **Actions** > **Delete Application**.

+3. Type in the application name and click **Delete**.

 # Deploy Redis master and slave
 We've demonstrated that we need persistent storage in order for the guestbook to be effective.
 Let's deploy Redis so that we get just that.
 Redis is an open source, in-memory data structure store, used as a database, cache and message broker.